 After the sequence, the party found themselves dropped off in the school’s “Old Gym.”
 Mark rushed to Maki’s side while Sorrow just sort of stood there, watching his unconscious “friends” with disinterest.
 After confirming that everyone was alright, the party turned their attention to the subject of the “Old Gym,” explaining that it had been demolished six months ago (you might remember Maki’s confusion about the new gym from earlier).
 Maki said that they’ve “gone back,” and they discussed the possibility of time travel for a while.
 Maki brought up an unfamiliar name at this point, Yosuke, and by the magic of plot contrivance, a girl rushed into the gym and said that Yosuke had just been attacked by the girl in black, who was apparently a regular sight here in… urm… the past?
 Something was clearly wrong. (more…)

 Once we finally caved and went to the hospital, we were given Maki’s room number and spotted Yamaoka stalking Nanjo from a distance.
 Yamaoka asked Sorrow not to tattle on him, and we went on into the hospital ourselves.
 This was a strange place to come back to in our SQQ run, as it’s essentially the last new ordinary building you’ll enter in either storyline!
 This makes it feel very strange.
-Dungeons are laid out in an incredibly hostile way, ala Wizardry, while the malls and (to a lesser extent) the school are laid out for easy video game accessibility.
+In fact, it was probably more “realistic” than any other building in the game.
+The game’s dungeons are laid out in an incredibly hostile way, ala Wizardry, while the malls and (to a lesser extent) the school are laid out for easy video game accessibility.
 Meanwhile, the hospital was structured like a real-world building, making optimal use of all its space, and that made it feel weird! (more…)